ephread/Instructions/README.md

 - `overlay.allowTap: Bool`

 ⚠️ When using a blur effect, setting the window level to anything above `UIWindowLevelStatusBar` is not supported.
+Additionally, the blurring overlay is not supported in app extensions.

 #### Providing a custom cutout path
 If you dislike how the default cutout path looks like, you can customize it by providing a block to `makeCoachMark(for:)`.
 The cutout path will automatically be stored in the `cutoutPath` property of the returning `CoachMark` object: